 For more information on our parking management strategy please visit our website.

 If you have concerns about a parking lot that is not owned by the city then please contact the owner directly.
-You can find out which parking lots are owned by the city at this website by selecting the appropriate lot on the map.
+You can find out which parking lots are owned by the city under the find parking page by selecting the appropriate lot on the map.

 Yes you can pay for your ticket through the City of Kelowna’s website, at the Kelowna Parking office at the Library Parkade, the Bylaw Services Office in the Memorial Parkade, or at the City Hall cashier.

 There are a few reasons that vehicles are towed.
 Vehicles blocking a driveway or considered to be abandoned are a couple examples.
-To find out exactly why your vehicle has been towed please contact Parking Services at firstname.lastname@example.org or call 250-469-8400.
+To find out exactly why your vehicle has been towed please contact the issuing department indicated on the back of the notice.